-Annually, a team goes to the beautiful but poverty-stricken Appalachian mountains.
-They do construction projects to help a family in need.
-Last year, they built a porch and gable roof for a mother who had been in a serious car accident and needed a dry landing with rails to safely exit her home.
+Annually, a team usually goes to the beautiful but poverty-stricken Appalachian mountains.
+They do construction projects to help a family in need, including building porches and repairing roofs.

 "We saw the hands of God and His guidance and kindness throughout the week.
 God's love and mercy always sees us through!"

 A team has been to Detroit during the past two summers to help with various improvement projects for local inner-city homeowners.
 They worked with the Rippling Hope Mission to build a porch, install a security door, put up drywall, resurface a kitchen floor, clean gutters, paint, and more!

 "Instead of what we were able to give to the homeowners, it was more what they gave to us.
 They renewed my faith in mankind.
 I came away with a new sense of HOPE for us all."

 We regularly have mission trips to Haiti; however, due to recent civil unrest, we have been unable to go since 2019.
 We continue to support the School of Hope in Haiti, and we pray for our Haitian friends.
 We are eager to get back to Haiti when we can!